Lyon School Summer Newsletter

 Proof of residency is required for all of the following students: those new to District 34; students whose families have moved within the district during the previous school year; those entering early childhood, kindergarten, 3rd and 6th grade; families with a lease and other families as determined by the district.
 Please use the following link to prove Residency online

-If you haven't already registered your child for the 2019-2020 school year please Visit the registration page of the website for a step-by-step guide on how to complete registration.
+If you haven't already registered your child for the 2021-2022 school year please click below

 Authorization to Administer Medication at School